 I created and ran the team that implemented the digital marketing plan for HealthIT.gov – our plan changed Americans’ search behavior around the electronic health records topic and generated top rankings for thousands of terms.
 We launched the .gov site from scratch and had to build up its inbound links and authority (and, of course, its targeted content) before it would rank for all the terms we wanted.
 And we did not see that magically six months after turning on the domain, even with the redirects we received from the Office of the National Coordinator’s old official website.

-Here’s what I’ve learned from working with the feds on their websites:
+But here’s what I’ve learned from working with the feds on their websites:

 The joy of working with federal agencies is that I’ve found that their employees are really smart and fun to work with as they are interested in learning about SEO, which is great for me as I LOVE to teach others about how SEO works.

-Government changes are sometimes slow.
+Government changes are not always slow

-Technical Issues often prevent content from ranking.
+Technical Issues often prevent content from ranking

 Selecting ranking targets that align with the mission can be difficult